merkede/podcast-website/content/blog/2023-social-learning-theory/index.md

 summary: |
   The theory sheds a new light on the old saying: "Actions speak louder than words."
+  Social Learning Theory, the brainchild of psychologist Albert Bandura, sheds light on the fact that humans are capable of learning through the observations and mimicking of those around them.

 description: |
     my journey managing a non-tech graduate in the tech field of data science.